• Skip to primary navigation

 • Let the spices sizzle in the oil for a few seconds, then add the pre-fried onions and ginger paste.
 Fry for a minute only, adding a few splashes of water to prevent the ginger from sticking to the saucepan.

-• Add the chickpeas, salt, rice and 3 cups water.
+• Add the chickpeas, salt, rice and water.
 When the liquid starts bubbling, reduce the heat and let the rice cook until most of the water has been absorbed.

 • Switch off the heat and cover the saucepan with a lid.
 Leave the saucepan on the hob for 10-15 minutes.
 The rice will become tender in the residual heat from the hob.
 Remove the lid, fluff the rice and serve hot with raita or a salad.